roman-milk/roman-milk.github.io/dominican-slut.md

+===

- ****** Dominican Slut: Orgy Finale ****** bysilkstockingslover© "You look so good with a cock in your mouth," Juliette said, as she grabbed his head with both hands and began forcing him to take all Bryce's cock.
+"You look so good with a cock in your mouth," Juliette said, as she grabbed his head with both hands and began forcing him to take all Bryce's cock.

  Johnathan gagged, but she didn't care, as she roughly moved his head back and forth.